 Our National Radio News is received from RNH via a dropbox upload.

-It is uploaded about 20 seconds before the top of the hour, it lasts aproxx 120 secs and ends with a sponsor advert.
+It is uploaded about 20 seconds before the top of the hour, it lasts aprox 120 secs and ends with a sponsor advert.

 The News should be inserted in to your LIVE playlist after the Main News intro sweeper.

-Both files can be found with in your LIVE playlist template files at the bottom.
+Both files can be found within your LIVE playlist template files at the bottom.

 Weather:

-Weather is played at 20past the hour.
+Weather is played at 20 minutes past the hour.

-The presenter should play the 20 past forcast weather intro [ with bed ].
+The presenter should play the 20 past forecast weather intro [ with bed ].

 The reading of the local weather information should take no longer than one minute.